valkyrix/Deep-Red-Framework/README.md

 * Automate metasploit exploit checker based off of random forest results.
 * Technical report creation section
 * Make the software portable (currently everything is being setup in a non-portable environment).
 This involves nessus, metasploit, postgresql, theano/anaconda and linux environments to be taken into account.
-* The possibility of using virtual environments such as docker to run all tools required.
-Using a windows host creates a small issue as mentioned below.
+* ~~The possibility of using virtual environments such as docker to run all tools required.
+Using a windows host creates a small issue as mentioned below.~~
+* __Building dockerfile with ML tools and metasploit, nessus. this should dramatically reduce prototype time even if its restricted to cpu for now.__
 * Project documentation (Thesis/Journal).

 __current problem: figuring out what to make the RNN calculate, what features and labels it should have.__